jjmschofield/iterm2-config/README.md

 # iterm2-config
-A perfect setup for iTerm2 using `zsh` with a Material Ocean color scheme.
+A perfect setup for iTerm2 using `zsh` with a [powerlevel9k](https://github.com/bhilburn/powerlevel9k.git) and a Material Ocean color scheme.

 ## Features
 Clear prompt style , execution context, VCS status: